mwhite05/mum/README.md

 `mum install git@github.com:mwhite05/wpdemo.git#master /var/www/html`

     NOTE!
 It is very important that you include the #<branch|tag|sha1> at the end of your URL.
-    This tells mum exactly what to part of your repository to check out and install.
+    This tells mum exactly what part of your repository to check out and install.

 <h4 id="mum-update">4. - Updating Any Mum Installed Project</h4>